icfnext/prosper/README.md

             <scope>test</scope>
         </dependency>

-2. Create a `src/test/groovy` directory in your project structure and add a Spock specification extending the base `AemSpec`.
+2. Create a `src/test/groovy` directory in your project structure and add a Spock specification extending the base `ProsperSpec`.

-        import com.citytechinc.aem.prosper.specs.AemSpec
+        import com.citytechinc.aem.prosper.specs.ProsperSpec

-        class ExampleSpec extends AemSpec {
+        class ExampleSpec extends ProsperSpec {

             def setupSpec() {
                 // use PageBuilder from base spec to create test content